Click on town shapes to see foreign-born percentages; click on buttons on right to see data for different census years. Source: US Census, 1870-2010.

 New Immigrant Settlement

 By the 1980s, however, a new wave of immigrants began to have a visible impact on the region.
-As these migrants and refugees arrived from Asia, Latin America, and the Caribbean, they gradually fanned out to suburban towns and cities such as Lynn, Quincy, Malden, Waltham and Framingham.
+As these migrants and refugees arrived from Asia, Latin America, Africa, and the Caribbean, they gradually fanned out to suburban towns and cities such as Chelsea, Lynn, Quincy, Malden, Waltham and Framingham.

 But the suburban movement was not random; it tended to follow the paths of older immigrant groups.
 While few of these communities offered industrial employment—their mills and factories had closed or were dying out—the older working-class housing, churches, synagogues, and decaying commercial areas proved to be vital resources for new arrivals.
 The train lines that once moved industrial freight now proved essential to immigrant workers who commuted to service jobs in Boston and other commercial hubs.
 Moreover, the high cost of living in Boston and Cambridge encouraged many immigrant families to look for affordable housing in the region’s older industrial suburbs.
 Their presence and investment has helped repopulate and revitalize many of these communities.
 Higher income newcomers have also fueled the suburban diffusion, settling in upscale suburbs like Brookline, Newton, Lexington, and Acton.

 Since 1990, more foreign-born residents have been moving to suburban communities than to the city of Boston itself.
 As the cost of living in Boston and Cambridge continues to rise, the immigrant trek to the suburbs will likely continue in the future.